hail-is/hail-rfcs/rfc/0000-query-call-caching.rst

 Semantic Hashing
 ----------------
-To lookup operations in the cache, we need a way of producing an identifier that uniquely represents the value produced by an *activation*.
+To lookup operations in the cache, we need a way of producing an identifier that uniquely represents a particular *activation*.
 We do this by defining a *semantic hash* for the activation, comprised of:

 a) a *static* component computed from the :scala:`IR` that generated the